pulsar-edit/.github/ACCESS_LIST.md

 The permissions of the `pulsar` repository on GitHub should sync to Codacy.

 Except when Codacy is being used on another one of our repos than whatever team permissions apply to that repo will sync.

+## Codecov

+The permissions of the `pulsar` repository on GitHub should sync to Codecov.

+Expect when Codecov is being used on another on of our repos, than whatever team permissions apply to that repo will sync.

 ## Crowdin